Tokyo, Japan: Meet me at the Owl Cafe.

 As I sat there, sipping my coffee, slowly munching on my “Owl” cookies (which were actually quite delicious), I started wandering my gaze around the room.
-There were probably at least seven or eight Owls in total.
+There were at least seven or eight Owls in total.
 Some had thin ropes tied around their legs.
 Others were left to walk, run, and even fly around freely.
-One Owl strangely reminded me of an excited dog, roaming around, meeting and smelling the newly arrived guests.
+One Owl strangely reminded me of an excited dog, roaming around, meeting and smelling the cafe customers.

 Next minute, I heard a soft but speedy fluttering of wings as one Owl flew from one corner to the other.
 A little Japanese girl about 6 years old, clapped and leaped out of her chair in excitement as she pointed the bird to her dad, asking if she could touch it.
 The Dad smiled, but shook his head.
-Disappointed, the girl settled back in her chair, resumed drinking her milkshake, nevertheless enjoying the show.
+Disappointed, the girl settled back in her chair and resumed drinking her milkshake, quietly watching the jovial Owl.

 Flashback!
 My pet owl Bobo.